Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 11. As a user I am able to view an order confirmation at the end of purchase so that I know that the items have gone through.
 12. As a user I am able to receive emails from the store for purchasing and signing up.
 13. As a user I am able to view ratings of products on the labels.
+14. As a user I am able to leave a review.

 ### Scope